Diseases & Prevention

 Anaphylaxis is the deadliest allergy caused by marijuana.
 As I have told you in the opening paragraph, it is a condition that drops the blood pressure and blocks the airways.
 It takes side-effects to occur after a couple of minutes.
 The signs include troubled breathing, difficulty in speaking, swelling, rash or hives.
 The reaction covers the entire body, sending the person into a state of shock.
 This life-threatening condition requires immediate medical attention.

-See also What Are The Three Types Of Eczema?
+See also What Are Cavities?

 Diagnosis and Treatment of Marijuana Allergy